2.2.5. Proximie REST services

 ProximieServices pxapi(pxcontext, service, reqFields);

-is already created (see ProximieContext for details).
+We assume pxcontext is already created (see ProximieContext for details).

-The ServiceSettings
+The ServiceSettings object

-set (this will differ depending on which Proximie
+simply has the host set (this will differ depending on which Proximie

 environment or tenant you are using).

 Then, the request fields are set.
-Here, we just set a tokenProvider
+Here, we just set a tokenProvider,

 which is an object that the application creates.
 It is responsible, upon request,